t4sk/t4sk.github.io/video-scripts/functions.md

 The syntax for declaring a function in Solidity is straight forward.

 ```
-function myFunc(type name, type name) [visibility] returns (type, type) {
+function myFunc(type name, type name) returns (type, type) {

 }
 ```

-function name, data type and variable name for each input, visibility (like the keyword `public`) and types of outputs to return.
+function name, data type and variable name for each input, other declaration (like the keyword `public`, `view`, `pure`) and types of outputs to return.

-And we would be done with this video, if Solidity functions were just like other programming languages.
+And we would be done with this video, if Solidity functions were like other programming languages.

-In programming language like JavaScript, functions can take in data types like arrays and maps as inputs and also return these data types as output.
+In programming language like JavaScript, functions can take in data types like arrays and maps as inputs and also return them as output.

 However, you might be surprised and not amused to find out that, in Solidity public functions cannot accept certain data types as input,